satyamchaurasia2011/Vichaar/README.md

 ### Usage
 - Visit the application in your web browser (default: http://localhost:3000).
-- Sign up or log in to create threads, post comments, and interact with the community.
+- Sign up or log in to create vichaar, post comments, and interact with the community.
 - Explore the various features and enjoy discussions!

 ### Contributing